en-wl/wordlist/README.md

 entries the minimum SCOWL size is now 35 and the 95 size is not included.

-Unlike SCOWLv1, SCOWLv2 includes the proper spelling of abbreviations that included the trailing dot.
+Unlike SCOWLv1, SCOWLv2 includes the proper spelling of abbreviations that include the trailing dot.
 It also includes words that were excluded from SCOWLv1 such as hyphenated and open (i.e. with space) compound words, and words with special symbols in them.

 SCOWL is derived from many sources under a BSD compatible license.
-The combined work is freely available under a MIT-like license.
+The combined work is freely available under an MIT-like license.
 See the file Copyright for details.

 SCOWLv2 is still a work in progress.
 The default size (60) has been vetted